ARE YOU INTO RESOLUTIONS?

-I’m of mixed opinion about them.
+I’m of mixed opinion about resolutions.
 On the one hand, I hate that some people feel like they can’t commit to anything until the 1st of January, and that more often than not, by the 1st of February it’s a distant memory.
-Willpower is a finite resource and it’s tough to stay the course of something you just spontaneously decided to do in a blurry drunken haze at 12:01am, while snogging someone you shouldn’t have been….. (you can read some more about willpower in THIS old blog post).
+Willpower is a finite resource and it’s tough to stay the course on something you just spontaneously decided to do in a blurry drunken haze at 12:01am, while snogging someone you shouldn’t have been….. (you can read some more about willpower in THIS old blog post).

 On the other hand, there’s no denying that the start of a new year is always quite exciting, and a little mysterious, as you wonder what it holds in store for you.
 So why not use that excitement as fuel to get started on a campaign to make yourself more awesome.
 Set some challenging, yet achievable goals and get on to it.

 Whatever you believe, I’m seriously stoked for the year ahead and I hope you are too.

 So how do you go about achieving your goals?

 Simple.
 Create an environment where you cant help but succeed.

 Spend time with people who’ll hold you accountable, like at, oh I don’t know, CrossFit NZ?!?!.
 Personally I always make an effort to train in the classes whenever I can, and will try to work with someone who is better than me to spur me to greater effort.

 I also try to train with other CrossFit coaches when I can, both here and at other gyms.
 There is a lot to be said for the power of a good bro session.